 - Advice and support on campaigning for things you care about

 - Access to partnership projects and competitions

-- Achieving a PYN Pioneers Award for your campaigning achievements
+- A PYN Pioneers Award for your achievements and commitment

 Register here for the Programme